ICOS-Carbon-Portal/pylib/docs/examples.md

 Now you have basic information about a station, but most important you got the station id as well.
 NOTE: to create a station object you need to provide the station id as is **CaseSensitiv**

 ### A station Object
-Let's create a station object and have a look what information is provided with the functin .info() .
-Each entry from "info" is an attribute and can be extracted with "myStation.attrib".
+Let's create a station object and have a look what information is provided with the function .info() .
+Each entry from "info" is an attribute and can be extracted with "myStation.attribute".
 In the following example you can access the station name with myStation.name

 	from icoscp.station import station
-	myStation = station.get('IT-Noe')
+	myStation = station.get('SE-Nor')
 	myStation.info()

 {
 'stationId': 'SE-Nor',<br>
 'name': 'Norunda',<br>